-It was her first year of high school at Strathfield Girls High School and 12-year-old Quanne was excited that she’d recently convinced her parents to let her walk to nearby Clyde station to catch the train to school.
+It was her first year of high school at Strathfield Girls High School and 12-year-old Quanne was excited that she’d convinced her parents to let her walk to nearby Clyde station to catch the train to school.

 During term one, her dad Sam had driven her to school, but Quanne wanted to take the train.

 “I’m growing up, don’t worry about me.
 Let me go to school by myself,” she pleaded with her parents.

 Her parents relented, she was growing up after all, and in the second term of Year 7, Quanne would happily make the 850 metre walk to nearby Clyde station every school morning.

 That Monday, Quanne put on her freshly washed school uniform and packed a lunch of fried rice.
 As she left, she stopped by her older sister Tina’s room.
 She was still in bed so she called out, “I’m going for school now, sis!”

 She didn’t get a chance to say bye to her elder brother Sunny but she’d given him a big hug the night before, happy that he’d return from his ski trip.

 Quanne’s mum A Muoi Ngo, also known as Ann, walked her out the door but Quanne told her mum to go back inside.
 She was getting wet from the rain.

-“While she was walking, heading off, she was waving to me,” Anne recalled to the NSW Supreme Court this week.
+“While she was walking, heading off, she was waving to me,” Anne recalled to the NSW Supreme Court.
 “I saw her until she disappeared.”

 It was the last time Quanne’s family ever saw her.